ewirch/ewirch.github.io/_posts/2017-08-31-better-commits-2-refactorings.md

 147e690 fixup! small refactoring
 ```

 Why do we do this?
-Git has a powerful feature called [rebasing](https://git-scm.com/book/de/v1/Git-Branching-Rebasing).
+Git has a powerful feature called [rebasing][].
 It allows you to change or rearrange commits.
 Using this commit message syntax and a command line flag, Git will automatically reorder the commits for us.
-To do this, you start a [interactive rebase](https://git-scm.com/book/id/v2/Git-Tools-Rewriting-History) and pass the parameter `--autosquash`:
+To do this, you start a [interactive rebase][] and pass the parameter `--autosquash`:

 ```text
 > git rebase -i --autosquash 87517e9^